HJCheng0602/SLAM3R/README.md

 ```bash
 python app.py --online
 ```
 Here is a demo GIF for the Gradio interface for online reconstruction (accelerated).
-A Viser viewer is attached to show the incremental reconstruction process.
+A Viser viewer is plugged in to show the incremental reconstruction process.

 <img src="media/gradio_online.gif" style="zoom: 66%;" />